 Makes a new communicator to which topology information has been attached

-- input communicator without topology (handle)
+- input communicator (handle)

-- number of nodes in graph (integer)
+- number of dimensions of cartesian grid (integer)

 - ranking may be reordered (true) or not (false) (logical)

-- communicator with graph topology added (handle)
+- communicator with new cartesian topology (handle)

-We ignore the reorder info currently.
+We ignore reorder info currently.

 Thread and Interrupt Safety

 This routine is thread-safe.
 This means that this routine may be